Shivangi2516/Product-sales-/README.md

 	- Converted all customer names to lowercase.

-	- Copyed all customer name values, then paste them permanently using 'Paste Special' -> 'Values'.
+	- Copied all customer name values, then paste them permanently using 'Paste Special' -> 'Values'.